philzook58/philzook58.github.io/_posts/2025-12-22-asymmetric_complete.md

 Dustin suggests
  link-cut tree <https://en.wikipedia.org/wiki/Link/cut_tree>
  euler tour
+as useful to refinement egraphs, but I don't know how

 What about floyd warshall? but floyd wasrahjll is for graphs. x - y <= 5 is proof relevant inequality sure.